 Past the village into the night, eyes glowed in the inky darkness, waiting for the wind to hide their howls.
 Knowing that they too had to feed through winter.

 My breath fogged in the icy air; piles of snow lined the street after a recent storm.
-Ezra was running and screaming at the top of his lungs.
-Mom had to run into the store and asked me to watch him.
+Ezra ran and screamedat the top of his lungs.
+Mom had to run into the store and asked me to keep an eye on him.

 The coat I was wearing was far too big for me and made it hard to run.
 It belonged to my older sister, but my parents told me I would grow into it.
 The coat made it hard to run and keep up with Ezra.
 He ran into an alley; I followed as best I could, but I was running out of breath.
 My lungs burned as I breathed in the ice-cold air.

 “I wish you would just go away, Ezra.
-I wish you would go away forever,” I said under my breath.
+I wish you would go away forever,” I whispered.

 My mom and sister came running out of the store.